-A special thanks to everyone who visited our booth and met Don Morris and Phil Paske our North-America Distributors from RMGI-USA.
-Gregory Bannier, our Sales Manager and Frédéric Ménétrier our Product Manager, were also happy to meet you and share our vision for analog tomorrow.
-Kerwax Studio engineer, Christophe Chavanon was also on our booth to present for the first time in USA the amazing audio gear Kerwax Replica.
+A special thanks to everyone who visited our booth and met our team with Don Morris and Phil Paske our sales and technical representatives in North-America .
+We were also happy to have also Kerwax Studio owner, Christophe Chavanon, on our booth to present for the first time in USA the amazing audio gear Kerwax Replica.

 Sound On Sound interviews Kerwax Studio about the amazing 2-Channel Tube Processor kerwax Replica.